bdanzi/drifttubes_offline_analysis/README.md

 # Drift Tubes 2021 Test Beam offline analysis

-The `data_testbeam.xlsx` file contains the details on the ROOT file used for this data analysis.
+The `data_testbeam.xlsx` file contains the details of the different configurations associated to the ROOT files used for this data analysis.
 The focus is on the 165 GeV/c momentum muon beam runs from 11st of November.

 ## Setup